OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 Creating and running simple simulation scenarios
 ================================================

-We will now create a simple scenario with mosaik in which we use also use a simple data collector to get some nice output from our simulation.
+We will now create a simple scenario with mosaik in which we use a simple data collector to get some nice output from our simulation.
 That means, we will instantiate a few ExampleModels and a data monitor.
 We will then connect the model instances to that monitor and simulate that for some